Tuesday, July 23, 2024

 In transitioning these course materials, I have taken care to leave the door open (just a bit) to the possibility of generating some more return on my two-year investment in building the courses.
 Anyone can take any of the PNI Practicum courses for free.
 However, groups who want some guidance and support while they take a PNI Practicum course can contact me to see if I am available for bespoke consulting.
 If you are interested in this option, send me a note at cfkurtz@cfkurtz.com.

 Over the past few months, I have spent some time looking for a full-time job, as I said I was planning to do in my previous blog post.
 I was recently asked to do some consulting work that will keep me busy for the next few months.
 As I work on that project, I will continue my job search.
 So far I have noticed that I am most drawn to work that has something to do with ecology and the environment.
 The idea of coming full circle and applying my decades of experience with story work to my original passion for ecology is an appealing prospect.
-If you have any suggestions along those lines, I would appreciate hearing from you.
+I am also interested in work that has to do with empowerment and conflict resolution.
+If you have any suggestions, I would appreciate hearing from you.

 Wednesday, August 30, 2023